Meet the forest's inhabitants

 Forest muse

-I invite you to take off your headphones for a moment, just listen, listen to the forest rustle.
-It chirps, hums, quivers, crackles, whispers.
 Let's listen again.
-Imagine having hearing so acute that you could hear a bird land on a branch, an insect wander across a leaf, a slow worm glide along the ground, a field mouse turn in its burrow, a dung beetle push its ball of earth, an ant climb a tree trunk, a mosquito land on a fern, a tick wait for a fox.
+Imagine having hearing so acute that you could hear a bird land on a branch, an insect wander across a leaf, a slowworm glide along the ground, a field mouse turn in its burrow, a dung beetle push its ball of earth, an ant climb a tree trunk, a mosquito land on a fern, a tick wait for a fox.
 Perhaps we could even hear what the trees are saying to each other through their roots.

-A forester once told me, keeping a forest perennial means keeping a forest teeming with life.
+A forester once told me: “keeping a forest perennial means keeping a forest teeming with life”.

 The best thing about the forest is when I get to see animals.
 If I come back from a run and I've seen a deer, then it's the biggest gift of all.

-If you're lucky and you're quiet and calm, and you can get actually quite close to the roebuck that we have here, chevreuil in French.
-They're fabulous, so beautiful and just gentle creatures.
-You see them sometimes in groupsthe, the most I've seen at one time was 13, which is exceptional but they're normally in family groups of about three or four.
-At this time of year, they're changing their coats, so they're going from a very dull, dun, brown to this amazing coppery orange.
-Every day, every time I see them, it makes my day, it makes an everyday special, they're lovely to see.
-We've also got foxes here, which sometimes leave the forest and rifle through the dust bins, but we don't talk about that, but they're around.
-I've seen one pine martin once, which is very unusual.
 Other than that, there's a wide variety of birds, we've got buzzards and northern goshawks, and they're fabulous, I just love to watch them circling on the air currents.
 They've got this high long cry, you just hear them and see them wheeling, sometimes in groups of two or three.
 Then there are all the other little things.
-Before I came to Belgium, I had never, ever seen a wren bird in my life and there are loads of them in the forest.
+Before I came to Belgium, I had never, ever seen a wren bird in my life and there are lots of them in the forest.
 They're tiny little things, they sit under branches and chirp at you and you have a look to this tiny little bird sitting there watching you.
 Lots of robins, lots of crows, also woodcock, which is unusual, and quite a lot of jays, which are beautiful, lovely birds, but they've got a horrible cry that sound really awful, but they're really pretty to look at.

 Forest muse

-This forest on the outskirts of the city.
-What luck to be able to escape there by getting off a tram.
 It's the most amazing place.
 I mean, it's a miracle to have something like this right next to Brussels.
 I'm especially lucky that I live within two or three minutes of the forest.

 My daughter loves the forest as well, she's in the forest every day, she walks, studies in the forest, runs in the forest, bicycles in the forest.
-I guess we're both very attached to what we call our garden because my garden here is very small, still, I have a garden, so I'm very lucky.
-It's peaceful, it's a bit cooler when it's warm and it's also a bit cooler when it's cold.
+I guess we're both very attached to what we call “our garden” because my garden here is very small.
+Still, I have a garden, so I'm very lucky.

 Forest muse